AthX Logo← Back to Blog

 Names to watch for AthX

 Venezuela: Ronald Acuña Jr. (Braves), Luis Arraez (Giants), Salvador Pérez (Royals), Eugenio Suárez (Reds), Jackson Chourio (Brewers), Maikel Garcia (Royals), Gleyber Torres (Tigers), Eduardo Rodríguez (D-backs), Daniel Palencia.
 Italy: Vinnie Pasquantino (Royals), Aaron Nola (Phillies), Sam Aldegheri, Kyle Teel (Red Sox).
-WBC performance does not affect dynamic pricing—AthX prices are driven by MLB performance—but Venezuela's run to the final keeps these names in the spotlight.
+WBC stats do not move dynamic pricingMLB games do—but the run keeps these names hot.

 What It Means for AthX